 This course has required weekly online lab activities and assignments.
 They are designed to be "low stakes" opportunities for engagement.
 Details on assignment requirements are available in OnQ.
 Despite being worth a low grade weight, these weekly lab assignments are required, and are considered an essential requirement of the course.
-Missing more than 7 weekly online lab assignments for any reason will result in automatic failure of this course.
-Though we will do our best to notify students if they are approaching 7 missed lab assignments, it is the student's responsibility to track missed assignments to ensure that they do not miss more than 7 weekly submissions.

 There may be a time when you are unable to complete an assignment for personal reasons (e.g., tech glitches, feeling unwell, babysitters cancelling, family event, a sunny day that you cannot miss:), etc.).
 To build in some flexibility for all students, in accordance with Universal Design, although labs are due on Fridays at 2pm, all students will have the ability to submit their assignments without penalty until 2pm on the following Monday (72 hours after the original deadline).
 No assignments will be accepted after this time.
-You do not need to submit notice if you need this extra time--please take it if you need it!
+You do not need to submit notice if you need this extra time-please take it if you need it!